empiricaly/tutorials/guess-correlation-tutorial/README.md

 ### Social Exposure

-During the interactive stage, we show the player his neighbors answers in realtime.
-While this works by default (as part of the default Empirica app), however, recall that we changed the player main input from `value` to `guess` so we need to reflect that in the `SocialExposure.jsx` componenet.
+During the interactive stage, we show the player his neighbors answers in real-time.
+While this works by default (as part of the default Empirica app), however, recall that we changed the player main input from `value` to `guess` so we need to reflect that in the `SocialExposure.jsx` component.
 So all we need to change the following line `const value = otherPlayer.round.get("value") ||
 0;` in `renderSocialInteraction(otherPlayer)` with `const value =
 otherPlayer.round.get("guess") || 0;`.